 Persons who promote, sell or lease ultrasound equipment for making “keepsake” fetal videos should know that FDA views this as an unapproved use of a medical device.
 In addition, those who subject individuals to ultrasound exposure using a diagnostic ultrasound device (a prescription device) without a physician’s order may be in violation of state or local laws or regulations regarding use of a prescription medical device.

 American Institute of Ultrasound in Medicine (AIUM): On Keepsake Sonograms

-The AIUM recommends that appropriately trained and credentialed medical professionals (either licensed physicians, registered sonographers, or sonography registry candidates) who have received specialized training in fetal imaging perform all fetal ultrasound scans.
+The AIUM recommends appropriately trained and credentialed medical professionals (either licensed physicians, registered sonographers, or sonography registry candidates), who have received specialized training in fetal imaging, perform all fetal ultrasound scans.
 These individuals have been trained to recognize medically important conditions, such as congenital anomalies, artifacts associated with ultrasound scanning that may mimic pathology, and techniques to avoid ultrasound exposure beyond what is considered safe for the fetus.

 European Committee for Medical Ultrasound: On Keepsake Sonograms

 The embryonic period is known to be particularly sensitive to any external influences.
 Until further scientific information is available, investigations should be carried out with careful control of output levels and exposure times.
 With increasing mineralization of the fetal bone, as the fetus develops, the possibility of heating fetal bone increases.

 The user should prudently limit exposure of critical structures, such as the fetal skull or spine, during Doppler studies (a type of ultrasound that detects movement, direction and speed, such as fetal heartbeat).

 American Institute of Ultrasound in Medicine, http://www.aium.org/

 William’s Obstetrics Twenty-Second Ed.
 Cunningham, F. Gary, et al, Ch.
 16.